Kazybekkh/KazCable-DBMS/README.md

 •	**Email Integration**: Password recovery via OTP sent to the registered email address.

 •	**Anonymous Testing**: Supports public testing using tools like Mailhog and TempMail.
+## Design Architecture
+To get a better feel of app's design and functionality, please refer to the directory (`\DesignDiagrams\`) to see Class/Entity and UML diagrams
 ## Getting Started

 ### Prerequisites